juttle/juttle/README.md

 output to files, data stores, alerting systems, or [streaming visualizations](http://github.com/juttle/juttle-viz).

-This repository contains the core Juttle compiler, the Javascript runtime, a set of basic adapters to connect to files or http sources, and a command line interface with text-based and tabular views.
+This repository contains the core Juttle compiler, the JavaScript runtime, a set of basic adapters to connect to files or http sources, and a command line interface with text-based and tabular views.
 As such it is most useful for learning the language, doing simple exploration of data, or powering periodic